What Shall We Do with a Drunken Sailor?

 Thankfully, our very own pioneers at My Patriot Supply have innovated a much more effective way for modern day Patriots to get safe, clean water.

-The Alexapure Pro Water Filtration System uses breakthrough technology that removes 99.9999% of contaminants from your water supply.
+The Alexapure Pro Water Filtration System uses breakthrough technology that reduces 206 contaminants* from your water supply.

 (Incidentally, we’ve also developed Franklin’s Finest.
 Franklin’s Finest is the only Survival Coffee on the market with a true 25-year shelf life!
 Our coffee is so good some reviewers are writing in that it’s better than many of the big brand names!)